theeugenechong/tp/docs/DeveloperGuide.md

 The `Resources` component manages the access rights to other manager components like the `FinanceManager`, `MeetingManager` and `ForumManager`.
 The following sequence diagram shows the two main operations of `ResourcesManager`:

-+ To get a feature manager, such as the `FinanceManager`, the user needs to pass in his `UserRole`. `ResourcesManager` will check if the user has the right access to the feature and returns the requested object if so, and `null` otherwise.
++ To get a feature manager, such as the `FinanceManager`, the user needs to pass in their `UserRole`. `ResourcesManager` will check if the user has the right access to the feature and returns the requested object if so, and `null` otherwise.
 + The `StorageManager` class has "super privilege" to access internal data structure of `FinanceManager`, `MeetingManager` and `ForumManager`.
 Private members are passed safely using the *give-receive* pattern, instead of universal `getters`.

 <p align="center">